cyber-shah/graphs-paper/Report.md

 3. **Nodes Explored:** The number of nodes explored by the algorithm.

 ## 6.6 - 15x15 Results
-This is a sample vizualization of how DFS solves a maze of size 20x20 with loop density 0.5.
+This is a sample visualization of how DFS solves a maze of size 20x20 with loop density 0.5.
 The red nodes are the explored nodes, and the yellow nodes are the nodes in the shortest path.
 ![Maze-DFS](view/graphics/20x20-DFS.gif)

 The following table shows the results for mazes of size 15x15.